axr/core/README.md

 Prototype
 =========
-The Prototype is an application where the  written in C++.
-It uses Expat for parsing XML and Cairo for rendering the graphics.
+The Prototype is an application written in C++.
+It uses Qt for parsing XML and rendering the graphics, as well as other functionality.
 It serves as a testing ground and for developing the initial draft of the core library that will power the AXR platform.

 Repository manager
 ===================